MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 ##### Schema registry integration

-Retrieving schemas from a schema registry is not supported yet for JSON-formatted sources {{% gh 7186 %}}.
+Retrieving schemas from a schema registry is not supported yet for JSON-formatted sources.
 This means that Materialize cannot decode messages serialized using the [JSON Schema](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/serdes-json.html#json-schema-serializer-and-deserializer) serialization format (`JSON_SR`).

 ### Protobuf